learn-co-curriculum/phase-0-bash-navigation/README.md

 Learning to navigate through your computer's file system is a great first step to feeling "safe" using this tool.
-As you start to become familiar with the shell and its potential, you'll quickly see that it's not a as unapproachable as it might look when you see characters in TV shows and movies vigorously typing away on their computers to "hack" systems.
+As you start to become familiar with the shell and its potential, you'll quickly see that it's more approachable than it might look when you see characters in TV shows and movies vigorously typing away on their computers to "hack" systems.

 !["Ghost in the Shell"](https://i.giphy.com/fsoCk5kgOcYMM.gif)